-Data analytics with real-time data streams has emerged as an imperative for data-driven enterprises such as DocuSign, which manages many contract collaborations for millions of users globally.
+Data analytics with real-time data streams has emerged as an imperative for data-driven enterprises such as DocuSign, which manages many global contract collaborations for millions of users.
 To achieve these outcomes, organizations must establish an agile and scalable foundation to access, analyze and manage real-time and batch data streams shared across multiple data producers and business units to drive key business insights.

-The DocuSign Case: Governance vs. Speed of Data Ingestion
+The DocuSign Case: Data Governance and Speed of Data Ingestion

 Traditionally, this goal has been achieved using data warehousing technologies before powerful analytics tools can be used to distill raw data into impactful insights.
 The challenge for progressive and fast-growing organizations such as DocuSign comes down to a key limitation: scaling a centralized repository of a growing number of data streams for analytics use cases is complicated, expensive, and prone to data governance and compliance issues.

-Consider the case of DocuSign, which previously migrated its data workloads from data warehouses to the Snowflake data platform.
+Consider the case of DocuSign, which previously migrated its data workloads from on-premise data warehouses to a cloud data warehouse.
 The objective was to quickly gain access to raw data and make it more understandable for its analytics teams.
 While the technology promised a unified and synthesized view of all data sources, cost-effective analytics and timely insights for business teams remained elusive.
-As DocuSign continued to expand its data portfolio to extract rich insights into its technology, user base, business operations, and external market conditions, the organization faced several challenges with its existing Snowflake data platform: limited scalability, expensive resource provisioning for compute-intensive data science application and inadequate compliance controls for effectively segregating data sources with data consumers.
+As DocuSign continued to expand its data portfolio to extract rich insights into its technology, user base, business operations, and external market conditions, the organization faced several challenges with its existing data platform: limited scalability, expensive resource provisioning for compute-intensive data science application and inadequate compliance controls for effectively segregating data sources with data consumers.

 Specifically, DocuSign was planning to support real-time streaming use cases along with the Personally Identifiable Information (PII) data workloads.
 Since the DocuSign e-signature solution is a SaaS platform, it requires very high compliance with global regulations across various industry verticals.
 Therefore, the agility to scale analytics and the acceleration of data processing capabilities had to come without compromising the robust data security, privacy, and governance controls.

-DocuSign engaged Mactores to address the technology and business challenges as it aimed for an advanced, efficient, agile data platform solution.
+DocuSign engaged Mactores to address the technology and business challenges, aiming for an advanced, efficient, agile data platform solution.
 Mactores conducted a detailed assessment and collaboration program as it worked with the company to develop an end-to-end data modernization strategy.
 Mactores migrated the data workloads on the Mactores Aedeon Data Lake platform.
-The secure, resilient and scalable platform enabled modern data lake implementations for various analytics use cases for real-time data streams.
+The secure, resilient, and scalable platform enabled modern data lake solutions for various analytics use cases for real-time data streams.
 The platform prepared DocuSign to rapidly expand its capacity to operate a rich and diverse data portfolio while maximizing security compliance and governance standards for a global user base.

-In the coming weeks, DocuSign is on track to achieve 10x agility in its DataOps process and 15x productivity for AI/ML teams by automating 80% of data preprocessing tasks for end-to-end DataOps and MLOps integration.
+In the coming weeks, DocuSign will achieve 10x agility in its DataOps process and 15x productivity for AI/ML teams by automating 80% of data preprocessing tasks for end-to-end DataOps and MLOps integration.

 The Mactores Aedeon Data Lake Solution

 Data analytics with real-time streams hold high-value insights that have the potential to fuel innovation and drive competitive strength despite uncertain economic and market conditions.
-As a market leader in the e-signature space, DocuSign had already embarked on the digital transformation journey in adopting the Snowflake data warehouse platform but was inherently limited in its ability to store and analyze a growing volume of unstructured and semi-structured data streams in real-time.
+As a market leader in the e-signature space, DocuSign had already embarked on the digital transformation journey of adopting a data warehouse platform but was inherently limited in its ability to store and analyze a growing volume of unstructured data semi-structured data streams in real-time.

 The traditional data warehouse architecture caused the following key challenges:

-- Data workloads had to be preprocessed and stored into a structured form instead of analyzing information streams in real-time.
+Data workloads had to be preprocessed and stored in a structured form instead of analyzing information streams in real-time.

-- Ad-hoc data science use cases that required high scalability of infrastructure resources came at a very high cost.
-Unlike data analytics use cases where the resource consumption is steady, data science use cases require scalable resource provisioning, which significantly increases Snowflake consumption charges.
+Ad-hoc data science use cases that required high scalability of infrastructure resources came at a very high cost.
+Unlike data analytics use cases where the resource consumption is steady, data science use cases require scalable resource provisioning, significantly increasing data warehouse consumption charges.

-Let’s take a closer look into the Aedeon Data Lake platform architecture and its features that helped overcome issues facing a traditional Snowflake data warehouse system.
+Let’s look closer into the Aedeon Data Lake platform architecture and its features that helped overcome issues facing a traditional data warehouse system.